-4. Choose a bright green color as the stroke color.
+4. Make sure the Alpha value is set to 100%, and choose a bright green color as the stroke color.

 You can use any color you prefer; we are using green so it is easily visible against the gray lines in the sketch.
 Later in this project, you will change the stroke and fill colors of the various pieces to create the finished artwork.